kevinfarrugia/react-recipes/recipes/error-boundaries.md

 * event handlers
 * server-side rendering

 Plus, as we learned earlier, it doesn't catch errors within itself.
-Rather, when [the boundary itself throws an error](https://twitter.com/_youhadonejob1), the error bubbles to the next closest boundary up the component tree.
+Rather, when [the boundary itself throws an error](https://twitter.com/_youhadonejob1), the error bubbles to the next closest boundary up the element tree.

 Errors in asynchronous code and event handlers don't _need_ to be caught in error boundaries because they won't break React.
 You can, however, use the regular JavaScript [`try...catch` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) inside the handlers to catch possible erorrs.